www-aiqu-no/terraform-azurerm-aks/README.md

 ..more to come

-### Extra provisioner permissions
+## <a name="role_perm"></a>Extra provisioner permissions
-By default, the terraform provisioner doesn't provide enough permissions (if you follow the official guilde).
+By default, the terraform provisioner doesn't provide enough permissions (if you follow the official guide).
 To enable managing roles, you need to add custom permission as well:

 ```json
 {